wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 Enables/disables additional validation of the SQL Injection attacks via the **libdetection** library.
 Using **libdetection** ensures the double‑detection of attacks and reduces the number of false positives.

 Analyzing of requests with the **libdetection** library is enabled by default in all [deployment options](../admin-en/supported-platforms.md).
-To reduce the number of false positives, we recommend analysis to stay enabled. (`wallarm_enable_libdetection on`).
+To reduce the number of false positives, we recommend analysis to stay enabled.

 [More details on **libdetection** →](../about-wallarm/protecting-against-attacks.md#library-libdetection)